 meteorite fell over rural Costa Rica on April 23, 2019.
 Falling stones peppered a village and struck at least one home and a doghouse.

 This meteorite will be of great scientific interest for years to come.
 It has odd properties not commonly seen in others of it's type.
-Some stones have a bright blue-green irridescence on their fusion crust.
+Some stones have a bright blue-green irridescence on the fusion crust.
 Some of this material emits a strong sulfurous smell.
-Lab analysis has shown that this meteorite contains very high levels of salts.
-Scientists have not had access to a fresh CM2 meteorite for decades, and this fall will surely keep researchers busy for a long time.
+Lab analysis has shown that this meteorite contains high levels of salts.
+Scientists have not had access to a fresh CM2 meteorite like this for decades, and this fall will surely keep researchers busy for a long time.

 Note : just like the Murchison fall, this meteorite outgasses volatile organic compounds.
 If kept in a sealed container, you will be able to smell the pungent aroma of space-borne hydrocarbons.
 This odor is harmless and is a characteristic of some CM carbonaceous chondrites.
 It is thought that long ago, meteorites such as these helped deliver the ingredients of life to a primoridal Earth.